Jimmy Smyth (hurler): Inter-provincial

 Smyth also had the honour of lining out with Munster in the inter-provincial series of games.
 He first lined out for the team in 1952 and was an unused substitute as Munster claimed the Railway Cup that year.

 By 1955 Smyth had made his way onto the starting fifteen.
 He won his first Railway Cup medal on the field of play that year as Munster defeated Connacht by 6–8 to 3–4.

 After surrendering their title in 1956, Munster bounced back the following year with Smyth lining out in the forwards.
 A 5–7 to 2–5 defeat of Leinster gave him his second Railway Cup medal.
 It was the first of five successive Railway Cup titles for Munster with Smyth playing a prominent role in all of those successes.

 Six-in-a-row proved beyond Munster, however, the province reached the Railway Cup decider again in 1963.
-A narrow 2–8 to 2–7 defeat of Leinster in a replay gave Smyth his seventh Railway Cup medal on the field of play and an eight over all.
+A narrow 2–8 to 2–7 defeat of Leinster in a replay gave Smyth his seventh Railway Cup medal on the field of play and an eight overall.
 It was also his last appearance for Munster.